Monday, September 6th, 2010

 (Lib.
 4, page 207, New Jersey Colonial Documents, Calendar of Wills, Volume 2, page 422)

 (4).
-Matthias Steelman, born about 1705, has a long line of descendants.
+Matthias Steelman, born about 1705, married _ Adams, daughter of Jonathan and Mary Adams, and has a long line of descendants.

 (5).
 Mary Steelman, "daughter of Peter and Gertrude Steehlman" born 5 January 1720 and Christened 17 January 1720 at Swedish Lutheran Church, Raccoon, Gloucester County, New Jersey.
 Godparents were Hans Petersson, And(rew) Dahlbo, Debora Hoffman, and Elsa King.